-First and foremost, I would like to point out, that Annie in the movie has a far more pathological psychological issue, than narcissism.
-However, many of her moves and behaviours represent very well the way a narcissistic person functions within a relationship.
+First and foremost, I would like to point out, that Annie in the movie has a far more pathological psychological issue than narcissism.
+However, many of her moves and behaviors represent very well the way a narcissistic person functions within a relationship.
 So, let’s see what Annie does in the movie and how it is connected to real-life psychologically abusive relationships.

-In the first days, Annie ‘sells’ herself as the real saviour, showing the best of herself.
-Then, some time later, she shows her real face – which has nothing to do with the nice and caring person she showed at first.
+In the first days, Annie ‘sells’ herself as the real savior, showing the best of herself.
+Then, sometime later, she shows her real face – which has nothing to do with the nice and caring person she showed at first.

 Annie continuously says that she is the biggest fan of Paul and his novels, but when she forces Paul to write she starts to shout with him what a piece of crap it is that he wrote.